carbynestack/klyshko/README.md

 ### Entrypoint

-The CRG docker image must contain a script called `kii-run.sh` in the working directory that spawns the tuple generation process.
-The script must terminate with a non-zero exit code if and only if the tuples can not be generated for some reason.
+The CRG docker image must spawn the tuple generation process when launched as a container.
+The command given as the entrypoint must terminate with a non-zero exit code if and only if the tuples could not be generated for some reason.

 ### Environment Variables